 With appropriate treatment and normal alignment of the bones, fracture healing can be expected.
 Surgery may be necessary to realign fractures that are displaced.
-Average healing time is six to eight weeks in adults and four to six weeks in children.
-Full recovery requires physical therapy and four to six months.
-Outcomes and function varying on the severity of the fracture.
+Average healing time is 6 to 8 weeks in adults and 4 to 6 weeks in children.
+Full recovery requires physical therapy for around 4 to 6 months.
+Outcomes and function vary based on the severity of the fracture.